(This post initially appeared on sisterblog.net--a shared blog between my sister Amy and I).

 I graduated and went to college in Seattle where I broadened my world, made some more great friends, had wonderful roommates, thought I loved a few more boys and got a good education.
 My mom worked really hard to put me through school.
 I didn't appreciate it or realize the significance of her selflessness at the time like I do now.
 I've used my musical education just about every day since I graduated.
 What a gift my mom gave me.

 I traveled with a few singing groups after college--around the country and overseas to Peru, Brazil, Chile and Colombia.
-Singing has now taken me to Africa and all over Europe as well as every state but North Dakota; I don't if I'm missing much, but I think I'll get there some day.
-Just to say I did and maybe meet some more cool people.
+Singing has now taken me to Africa and all over Europe as well as every state but North Dakota; I don't if I'm missing much, but I think I'll probably get there some day.

 I met my husband in 1989 and we were married in December of the next year.
 He sings too, and that's how we met.
-I was in a Christian rock band, Komunique, and he joined us.
+I was in a Christian rock band, Komunique, and he joined us when we found ourselves short a member.
 I was actually verbally engaged to someone else at the time.
 I say "verbally engaged" because I didn't actually have the ring.
 Never call yourself engaged until you have the ring.
 My verbal fiance' was seeing someone else, and things didn't work out well.
 But again, if you look hard enough, there are benefits.
 As a result, I ended up with the most amazing man--the first one that really loved me back.

 Now we are many years into our marriage and I'm looking forward to many, many more.
 One of the best gifts of the life we've built together is our son, Jake.
 He makes our life fun and so much more deeply meaningful.
 How life changes when you bring another human into the world.
 What a blessing he is to our hearts.